StarConKW/starconkw.github.io/_pages/venue.md

 ## Parking

 There is parking available on campus.
-Clostest parking lots and prices will be posted closer to the event.
+Closest parking lots and prices will be posted closer to the event.

 For reference, you can check out UWaterloo's [parking lot map](https://uwaterloo.ca/map/pdf/map_colour.pdf)